 - under $250,000 p.a. you pay 15% tax on your salary sacrifice contributions;

 - greater than $250,000 p.a. you pay 30% tax on your salary sacrifice contributions.

 Salary sacrifice can also increase the amount of money you enjoy when you retire.

 Tax benefits of salary sacrifice are:

-- The amount you salary sacrifice to super is only taxed at 15%
+- The amount you salary sacrifice to super is generally taxed at a concessional rate.

-- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government co-contribution is likely to be a more effective way to boost your super.
+- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government super co-contribution may be a more effective way to boost your super.